KatTheGit/sylvan-row/assets/README.md

 A multiplayer arena fighting game where players fight with their pick amongst a cast of varied characters.
 It focuses on the following values:
 - Having balanced characters
-- Having relatively simple but unique characters
+- Having relatively simple but unique characters (not many abilities but intricate)
 - Having snappy movement (WASD instead of click-to-move)
 - Being controller compatible and **friendly**
 - Being a top-down shooter